Setareh Law

 - Was the collision intentional?
 Were there indications that the driver was attempting to prevent the motorcycle from overtaking them?

 Injured In a Lane-Splitting Accident?
-Contact Setareh Law
+Contact a Motorcycle Accident Attorney at Setareh Law